mock-foundation/moc/README.md

 Project roadmap: [Craft](https://www.craft.do/s/rmUOSbIPXTVbCY)

-If you have any questions, ask them in [Discussions](https://github.com/ggoraa/moc/discussions) on GitHub, or in a [Telegram group](https://t.me/moc_discussion) (russian).
+If you have any questions, ask them in [Discussions](https://github.com/ggoraa/moc/discussions) on GitHub, or in a [Telegram group](https://t.me/moc_discussion) (ukrainian/russian).
 You are **strongly** encoruaged to use Discussions and the Telegram group instead of Issues for questions.
 Bug reports and stuff go to Issues.
 There is a reason why GitHub created Discussions in the first place :D

 # Screenshots
 ![](images/screenshots/light/main.png)